co-cddo/open-standards/docs/_standards/exchange-of-location-point.md

+---
+layout: page
-# The standard for Exchange of location point
+title: The standard for Exchange of location point
+permalink: /standards/location
+---

 Updated: 2016-05-20